devByByron/AI-For-Everyone/README.md

 **Example:** Does not exist yet.
 It's more science fiction for now.
 **Analogy:** A robot brain that can think, learn, and reason like a human (or better)—but we’re not there yet.

+**How to Selection an AI Project**:

+**Identifying Project Opportunities:** Start by looking at where AI can solve real business problems.
+Focus on small, repetitive tasks, not full jobs.
+Work with both AI and business experts to find ideas that are useful and realistic.

+**Principles for Brainstorming**
+- When brainstorming AI projects, keep it simple.
+- Look for specific tasks to automate, not big, complex jobs.
+- Think about where the business is struggling or what could be done better.
+These pain points often make great starting points for AI.

+**Data Considerations**: You don’t always need lots of data; small datasets can work.
+Ask AI experts what data you need to start and what else might be required.

 **What is data in AI**: Data is the information you use to train an AI system.
 There are two types of data, unstructured which refers to images,photos and structured which refers to data in a spreadsheet(dataset).

 # Machine Learning
-**Machine Learning (ML)**  Machine Learning is a way for computers to learn from examples, kind of like how people learn.
+**Machine Learning (ML)**: is a way for computers to learn from examples, kind of like how people learn.
 Instead of being told exactly what to do step-by-step, the computer looks at a bunch of data and figures out how to make decisions on its own.

 Types of Machine Learning: